PhilipThorell/MP-Browser-Game/README.md

 # Multiplayer Browser-Game

-This is a diep.io kind of game that is multiplayer
+This is a diep.io kind of game that is multiplayer that utilizes a websocket

+Created using flask and flask_socketio